topherCantrell/computerarcheology/content/Arcade/Asteroids/Hardware.md

 and not E000-FFFF.

 The DVG and CPU share the memory space from 4000-5FFF (8K bytes).
 The DVG reads this as 4K words.
-The address mapping is shown above.
 Only half of the RAM/ROM space is actually populated.
 There is room for expansion.

+Main memory 4000-4FFF is byte address 0000-0FFF RAM in DVG (word address 0000-07FF).

+Main memory 5000-5FFF is byte address 1000-1FFF ROM in DVG (word address 1000-17FF).

 ## IN0